-The expectations is for the major focus of the proposal and the network to be academic.
+The expectation is for the major focus of the proposal and the network to be academic.
 However, the involvement of a commercial partner whose participation is advantageous to the network would be permitted if fully justified in the application.
-However, such partners would not be eligible to receive funding through the grant
+However, such partners would not be eligible to receive funding through the grant.

 Country eligibility: It is mandatory for the overseas researcher to be resident in a country on the DAC list.
 See the DAC list for a full list of eligible countries.
 Each application must have only one UK based core partner in the network and they should be the UK researcher who jointly submits the application.
-If your country is due to graduate from the DAC list in 2017 (Antigua and Barbuda, Chile, Seychelles and Uruguay) please contact the office for further guidance on eligibility for the scheme.
+As Chile, Seychelles and Uruguay graduated from the DAC list in 2017, they are not eligible to apply for the scheme.

-Enquires about eligibility can be directed to the office: email gcrfnetworking@acmedsci.ac.uk or call +4420 3141 3244.
+Enquires about eligibility can be directed to the office: email gcrfnetworking@acmedsci.ac.uk or call +44 (0)20 3141 3244.